 Additionally, Philips also provides portable ultrasound – the CX50 – that is meant for general imaging.

+However, the iU22 and iE33 are no longer in production.
 As well as the HD series and the portable CX30, they were replaced with newer models.
-They are, however, still very popular in the pre-owned market,
+They are, however, still very popular in the pre-owned market.

 Canon Ultrasound Machines Series